Elasticsearch vs. MongoDB: 2023 Comparison

 Handling Relational Data

 MongoDB and Elasticsearch make storing and accessing data easy.
-MongoDB uses embedded and linked documents to store related information in one collection.
+MongoDB uses embedded and linked documents to create multiple databases that store related information in one collection.
 This makes it easier for users to connect related data across multiple collections within their database.

 Use Cases